Vice Chair: Carol Day, RSPB

 Since September 2018, Link’s lawyers and policy experts have been working with our colleagues in Greener UK to check the large amount of Brexit-related secondary legislation going through the Westminster parliament.
 The purpose of the 86 Defra “statutory instruments”, (SIs) which come from the European Union Withdrawal Act 2018, is to provide legal continuity as the UK leaves the EU by bringing into the UK’s statute book all EU laws that prior to Brexit are directly applicable to the UK as an EU member.
 These SIs will also transfer powers (such as for monitoring / reporting) from EU institutions to UK institutions.

 The Group is looking at SIs that cover all Link working group areas, including issues such as wildlife crime, environmental impact assessments and habitats regulations etc. As such, it is vital to nature’s future wellbeing that we spot any inadvertent weakening of the EU legislation being transposed.
 Where we do have concerns we are raising these with Defra and, if need, be with Parliament.

 Access to Justice

-In September 2017 three members of Link's Legal Strategy Group (RSPB, Friends of the Earth and Client Earth) secured a huge victory, with a High Court ruling that the UK Government that must change its rules for environmental cases to protect those taking legal action from incurring unreasonable costs.
+In late 2017 three members of Link's Legal Strategy Group (RSPB, Friends of the Earth and Client Earth) secured a huge victory, with a High Court ruling that the UK Government that must change its rules for environmental cases to protect those taking legal action from incurring unreasonable costs.
 Mr. Justice Dove stated that costs should remain capped at the beginning of a case, giving more certainty to individuals or charities bringing a case to court.

 As a result of the ruling, a number of amendments to the Civil Procedure Rules came into effect on 6 April 2018.
 These include (i) clarification on the nature and extent of financial information that must be provided when applying for Judicial Review (including third party support) and (ii) the circumstances in which late variations to the default cap can be made.